-This USDA Rural Development program provides loans and grants to low-income, rural homeowners which can be used to make home modifications for elderly or disabled residents to improve safety and remove health hazards.
-This includes such projects as remodeling a bathroom to allow wheelchair access and / or walk in bath-tubs, construction of a wheelchair ramps and widening of doorways or hallways to permit easier access.
-Both grants and loans are available, however grants are only given to those who are considered unable to repay a loan.
+This USDA Rural Development program provides loans and grants to low-income, rural homeowners, which can be used to make home modifications for elderly or disabled residents to improve safety and remove health hazards.
+This includes such projects as remodeling a bathroom to allow wheelchair access and / or walk in bathtubs, construction of wheelchair ramps, and widening of doorways or hallways to permit easier access.
+Both grants and loans are available.
+However, grants are only given to those who are elderly and considered unable to repay a loan.

-There are geographic and age requirements to participate in the USDA Rural Development Grant program.
-Homeowners must be at least 62 years of age and live in rural areas of the country.
-Typically a rural area is defined as having a population of less than 10,000 persons.
-For a state by state and county by county list of eligible areas is available here.
+All applicants must be U.S. citizens or legal permanent U.S. residents.
+There are also geographic and age requirements to participate in the USDA Rural Development Loan and Grant program.
+Homeowners must be at least 18 years of age to be eligible for the loan, and 62 years of age to be eligible for the grant.
+For both the loan and the grant, applicants must live in rural areas of the country.
+Typically, a rural area is defined as having a population of less than 10,000 persons.
+For a state by state and county by county list of eligible areas, visit this page.

-The program also has income limits.
+This program also has income limits.
 Individuals must have income at such a level that they are unable to obtain loans from other organizations.
-Typically this is defined as an annual income of less than 50% of the median income for the area.
-For a state by state and county by county income limits, visit this webpage.
+Typically, this is defined as an annual income of less than 50% of the median income for the area.
+For state by state and county by county income limits, visit this webpage.

 The maximum USDA Rural Development Grant amount is $7,500.
-There is a requirement that states the grant must only be used repairs and improvements for the health and safety of the occupants.
-In addition, if the home is sold within 3 years of receiving the grant, then the USDA can collect repayment from grantee’s home sale proceeds.
+There is a requirement that states the grant must only be used for repairs and improvements for the health and safety of the occupants.
+In addition, if the home is sold within three years of receiving the grant, then the USDA can collect repayment from the grantee’s home sale proceeds.

-The maximum loan amount is $20,000 with a repayment period of up to 20 years.
-Loans and grants to a single applicant can be combined allowing for the maximum assistance of $27,500.
+The maximum loan amount is $20,000, with a repayment period of up to 20 years.
+For loans, the interest rate is very minimal at a 1% rate.
+Loans and grants to a single applicant can be combined, allowing for the maximum assistance of $27,500.